History Files

 57 BC

-The Parisii apparently play no part in the Gaulish battle against Julius Caesar and Roman domination in this period.
+The Parisii apparently play no part in this period in the Gaulish fight against Julius Caesar and Roman domination.
 With the conclusion of Caesar's various actions, that domination has been secured over northern Gaul, but the Parisii may welcome them as allies, offering no objection to their presence.
 Does this mark them out again as being different to their immediate neighbours, or does it simply show them following a different political path?

 52 BC